Who we are

 Adil Morrison, Digital Manager

-Adil joined the EEF in May 2017 and leads on the EEF's digital communications, with responsibility for its website, email newsletter and social media.
+Adil joined the EEF in May 2017 and leads on the EEF's digital products and communication, with responsibility for its website, email newsletter and social media.
 In his previous role, he managed communications for a political foundation.
-He holds a BA in Modern Languages from UCL.